Looking at Mean-Payoff and Total-Payoff through Windows: Window Mean-Payoff Objective

-\end{small}is the \textit{prefix-independent} version of the direct $\bounded$ window objective. \end{itemize} For any $v \in \rat^{\dimension}$ and $\sizeMax \in \natStrict$, the following inclusions are true: \begin{small} \end{small}Similarly to classical objectives, all objectives can be equivalently expressed for threshold $v = \zeroVector$ by modifying the weight function.
+Similarly to classical objectives, all objectives can be equivalently expressed for threshold $v = \zeroVector$ by modifying the weight function.
 Hence, given any variant of the objective, the associated \textit{decision problem} is to decide the existence of a winning strategy for $\playerOne$ for threshold $\zeroVector$.
 Lastly, for complexity purposes, we make a difference between \textit{polynomial} (in the size of the game) and \textit{arbitrary} (i.e., non-polynomial) window sizes.

 Notice that all those objectives define Borel sets.
-Hence they are determined by Martin's theorem \cite{martin_AM75}.
+Hence they are determined by Martin's theorem~\cite{martin_AM75}.

 Let $\play = s_{0}s_{1}s_{2}\ldots{}$ be a play.
 Fix any dimension $t, 1 \leq t \leq \dimension$.
 The window from position $j$ to $j'$, $0 \leq j < j'$, is \textit{closed} iff there exists $j''$, $j < j'' \leq j'$ such that the sum of weights in dimension $t$ over the sequence $s_{j}\ldots{}s_{j''}$ is non-negative.
 Otherwise the window is \textit{open}.
 Given a position $j'$ in $\play$, a window is still open in $j'$ iff there exists a position $0 \leq j < j'$ such that the window from $j$ to $j'$ is open.
 Consider any edge $(s_{i}, s_{i+1})$ appearing along $\play$.
 If the edge is non-negative in dimension $t$, the window starting in $i$ immediately closes.
 If not, a window opens that must be closed within $\sizeMax$ steps.
-Consider the \textit{first} position $i'$ such that this window closes, then we have that all intermediary opened windows also get closed by $i'$, that is, for any $i''$, $i < i'' \leq i'$, the window starting in $i''$ is closed before or when reaching position $i'$.
+Consider the \textit{first} position $i'$ such that this window closes, then we have that all intermediary opened windows also get closed by $i'$, that is, for any $i''$, $i < i'' \leq i'$, the window starting in $i''$ is closed before or when reaching position~$i'$.
 Indeed, the sum of weights over the window from $i''$ to $i'$ is strictly greater than the sum over the window from $i$ to $i'$, which is non-negative.
 We call this fact the \textit{inductive property of windows}.